mcarilli/CarND-Traffic-Sign-Classifier-P2-Solution/README.md

 conv1 = tf.nn.dropout(conv1, keep_prob)
 ```

-The myLeNet function accepted the keep_prob as an additional parameter.
+The myLeNet function accepted keep_prob as an additional parameter.

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.